deltacodepl/retryjoin.pl/data/blog/aws-django-helm-eks.md

 images: []
 ---

-Currently I want to build some small landing page, I will be using django based project template with admin backend for this project.
+Currently I want to build some small landing page on django with admin baackend and put it in the cloud.
-Lets build infrastructure for our deployment using AWS cloud and their EKS platform.
+Lets build infrastructure for our deployment using AWS and their managed kubernetes EKS platform.

 First we try to build generic cluster for django application using great module **terraform-aws-modules/eks/aws**.
 Our terraform project will be creating:

-1. VPC with at least 2 az
+1. VPC networking with at least 2 az

 - Private and public subnets for each zone
 - 1 NAT Gateway